albert-decatur/SQL-for-Windows-Users/README.md

 1. install it!
 1. open it!
 1. now follow our screenshots above.  we'll be using AidData's Nepal research release.
+  1. the original data can be found [here](http://aiddata.org/geocoded-datasets).
   1. find these three tables as tab separated values (TSV) under our data folder.